Proper Attire for a Female Lawyer

 In the legal profession, there is a disparity of expectations for how men and women should be dressed in the courtroom.
 While the sartorial standards appear to be firmly established and straightforward for men, the standards for female lawyers seem to be more subjective when it comes to what is considered proper attire.
 Prevailing gender perceptions can help fuel unspoken bias,

-A growing trend in the legal profession these days is for everyone to think they should have a say in what lady lawyers wear to work.
-Everyone from law school professors to judges feel obliged to offer their opinions about how female lawyers should dress.
+A growing trend in the legal profession these days is for everyone to think they should have a say in what the proper attire is for a female attorney.
+Everyone from law school professors to judges to stylists feel obliged to offer their opinions about how female lawyers should dress.
 There are numerous examples of these types of gender bias perceptions being prevalent and perpetuated in the legal world.

 Follow Explicit Dress Codes